Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 ### Actions

 - **Force-Empowered Rend.** *Melee Weapon Attack:* your spell attack modifier to hit, reach 5 ft., one target you can see.
 Hit: 1d8 + PB force damage.
-- **Repair (3/Day).** The magical mechanisms inside the defender restore 2d8 + PB hit points to itself or to one construct or object within 5 feet of it.
+- **Repair (3/Day).** The magical mechanisms inside the defender restore 2d8 + PB Hit Points to itself or to one construct or object within 5 feet of it.

 ### Reactions